 Proposals for a care home or retirement village (use class C2) within St Stephen Parish shall be supported.
 This shall be subject to the proposals satisfactorily addressing all other policy criteria.

-(Conformity Reference: SSNP Objectives: 1; SALP Saved Policies: 43, 62; SALP emerging Local Plan: L2; NPPF: 61)
+(Conformity Reference: SSNP Objectives: 1; SALP Saved Policies: 43, 62; L2; NPPF: 61)